wlonk/arcadia/rules/making_characters_and_town.rst

 you to pursue the dangerous practice of magic.
 Choose:

  * I hope to marry for love.
- * I hope to be revenged upon (here name someone beyond your station).
+ * I hope to be revenged upon (here name another character).
  * I hope to have land or money enough to live on.
  * I hope to know and be known by my family.
- * I hope to sleep with (here name someone beyond your station).
- * I hope to have my love for (here name a supporting character) returned.
+ * I hope to have my love for (here name another character) returned.
  * I hope to be showered with glory.
- * I hope to see justice for (here name a supporting character).
+ * I hope to see justice for (here name another character).
  * ... or something else.

 It would not be wrong to say that your hope is necessarily in conflict